buckets/main-site/app/changes/fix-csvnegate.md

-You can now negate values when importing from CSV files, to handle banks that list debits and credits as both positive.  (#222)
+You can now negate values when importing from CSV files.
+This allows you to handle banks that list both debits and credits as positive values.  (#222)